rcornwell/TinyTcl/ReadMe.md

        tcl.Register("name", []string{arguments}, procedure, function)

 Proceedure is true for user defined proceedures, commands should set this to false.
 For user defined proceedures arguments holds the parameters, and body of function.

+The Tcl struct created by NewTcl() has one exported element.

+		Data   map[string]any     // Place for extensions to store data.

+Extensions that need to hold data to be passed to various commands can create a struct and place a pointer to it there like:

+	data := tclExtData{}
+	tcl.Data["exten"] = &data

+In a command proceedure this can be accessed by:

+	data, ok := t.Data["exten"].(*tclExtData)
+	if !ok {
+		panic("invalid data type extension")
+	}

+If the data is not in the map, it means that you are being called from wrong instance of the interpreter and there is nothing more you can do.
+This should not happen, hence the panic.

 ## Helper functions